ConnorF94/CFBNTest/README.md

 # CFBNTest
-THis is my edit to the readme file
+This is my edit to the Readme file